JaGoLi/libreboot-repo/www/donate.md

 ---
-title: Contribute financially to the Retroboot project
+title: Contribute financially to the Libreboot project
 x-toc-enable: true
 ...